Asymptotic Scattering by Poissonian Thermostats: Introduction

 {In the case $\mu = 1/2$ (the random velocity flip) the energy of the chain is conserved and there is no thermalization.
 On the other hand, when $\mu> 1/2$ the Gaussian distribution $\mathcal N(0,T)$ is the only stationary measure that is asymptotically stable for the process associated with the thermostat and the thermalization of the chain at temperature $T$ occurs.}

-An efficient way to localize the distribution of the energy {both at the wave number $k$, {belonging to the unit torus $\bbT$}, and spatial location $x$} is to use the Wigner distribution.
-In the space-time hyperbolic scaling, ignoring at first the thermostat, the Wigner distribution converges to the solution $W(t,x,k)$ of a simple transport equation, namely phonons of wavenumber $k$ travel independently with the group velocity $\omega'(k)/2\pi$. {Taking into account the presence of the thermostat the respective limit, see \eqref{010304} below, can be decomposed into the parts that, besides the aforementioned free energy transport, correspond to the production, absorption, scattering, transmission and reflection of a phonon. } More precisely, we show that {when the dispersion relation is unimodal, see Section \ref{sec:dynamics-the-main} for a precise definition}, in the scaling limit, the thermostat at temperature $T>0$ { and corresponding to $\mu\ge 1/2$} enforces the following reflection-transmission (and production) conditions at $x=0$: phonons of wave number $\ell$ are generated { at the rate $p_{\rm abs} \fgeeszett(\ell)T$ and an incoming $\ell$-phonon, arriving with velocity $\bar\om'(\ell)$, is transmitted with probability $p_+(\ell)$, reflected with probability $p_-(\ell)$, scattered, as an $k$-phonon, with the outgoing velocity $\bar\om'(k)$ according to the scattering kernel $ \fgeeszett(\ell)p_{\rm sc}(k)$ and absorbed with probability $p_{\rm abs}\fgeeszett(\ell)$, see formulas \eqref{033110} below. } These coefficients are {non-negative}, depend on $\omega(\cdot)$, the parameters $\ga>0$ and $\mu\ge 1/2$, and satisfy
+{To describe the energy density distribution in the space and frequency domain we use the Wigner distribution.
+When there is no thermostat present, the limit of the Wigner distribution, under the hyperbolic scaling, is the solution of a simple transport equation.
+It describes the evolution of the density of phonons, travelling independently of each other, with the group velocity $\omega'(k)/2\pi$ corresponding to the phonon of wavenumber $k$.
+Here $\om(k)$ is the dispersion relation of the harmonic chain and a wavenumber $k$ belongs to $\bbT$ - the unit torus.} {Taking into account the presence of the thermostat the respective limit, see \eqref{010304} below, can be decomposed into the parts that, besides the aforementioned free energy transport, correspond to the production, absorption, scattering, transmission and reflection of a phonon. } More precisely, we show that {when the dispersion relation is unimodal, see Section \ref{sec:dynamics-the-main} for a precise definition}, in the scaling limit, the thermostat at temperature $T>0$ { and corresponding to $\mu\ge 1/2$} enforces the following reflection-transmission (and production) conditions at $x=0$: phonons of wavenumber $\ell$ are generated { at the rate $p_{\rm abs} \fgeeszett(\ell)T$ and an incoming $\ell$-phonon, arriving with velocity $\bar\om'(\ell)$, is transmitted with probability $p_+(\ell)$, reflected with probability $p_-(\ell)$, scattered, as a $k$-phonon, with the outgoing velocity $\bar\om'(k)$, according to the scattering kernel $ \fgeeszett(\ell)p_{\rm sc}(k)$, and absorbed with probability $p_{\rm abs}\fgeeszett(\ell)$, see formulas \eqref{033110} below. } These coefficients are {non-negative}, depend on $\omega(\cdot)$, the parameters $\ga>0$ and $\mu\ge 1/2$, and satisfy

 Coefficients $p_\pm(\ell), \fgeeszett(\ell)$ do not depend on $\mu$.
 The coefficient $p_{\rm abs}$ is independent of $\ell$ and for $\mu\to+\infty$, $p_{\rm abs}\to 1$ and $p_{\rm sc}(k)\to 0$.
 With such boundary conditions the thermal equilibrium Wigner function $W(t,x,k) = T$ is a {stationary} solution of the transport equation {for any $\mu>1/2$}. }